-- People stopping Celexa often express signs of anxiety.
+- People getting off Celexa often express signs of anxiety.
 The scale of nervousness varies for different individuals; but immediately after stopping, being jittery is part of the process on how to stop taking citalopram safely.

 - Malicious thoughts.
 An antidepressant fashions the most suitable environment for a user which is free of depressant thoughts.
-Once one stops Celexa, the initial days may be characterized by unconventional thoughts that could be self-destructive.
+Once one begins tapering off Celexa, the initial days may be characterized by unconventional thoughts that could be self-destructive.

 - Another recorded side effect is the feeling of nausea.
 Patients who express this side effect do not reach a point of actual vomiting when weaning off Celexa is facilitated by an experienced medical practitioner.